toolleeo/cli-apps/README.md

 Tools to manage often used commands, code snippets, cheatsheets and alternative manpages.

-* [AI](https://github.com/nitefood/ai-bash-gpt) - A commandline ChatGPT client in BASH with conversation/completion support.
-* [aido-cli](https://github.com/kris7ian/aido-cli) - Looks another interface to online GPT models to execute command through natural language.
-Very poor documentation and readme, though.
-* [Commandpilot](https://github.com/barthr/commandpilot) - An assistant which uses ChatGPT to aid in constructing commands for bash.
 * [docfd](https://github.com/darrenldl/docfd) - TUI fuzzy document finder that looks for documentation files in markdown and txt format in the directory tree.
 * [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
 * [ehh](https://github.com/lennardv2/ehh) - Command-line tool for remembering linux/terminal commands.
-* [gpt-do](https://github.com/yasyf/gpt-do) - This is a handy-dandy CLI for when you don't know wtf to do; instead of furiously grepping through man pages, simply use do (or ddo if on bash/zsh), and have GPT-3 do all the magic for you.
 * [IntelliShell](https://github.com/lasantosr/intelli-shell) - Like IntelliSense, but for shells, acting like a bookmark store for commands.
 * [kmdr-cli](https://github.com/ediardo/kmdr-cli) - The CLI tool for explaining commands from your terminal.
 * [ManPDF & ManWEB](https://github.com/sebastiancarlos/manpdf) - Read your Man pages in PDF format.
 Even online!